koyenadey/Backend-ModaMorphEcommerce/README.md

 - [shop-modamorph API](https://modamorph.azurewebsites.net/swagger/index.html)
 - Please find the public [repository link](https://github.com/koyenadey/ECommWebApi) for the API codebase.
   ![SwaggerInterface](Swagger.png)
+- The backend is also powered by email service.
+Please note for the sake of demo we are using ethereal.
+For testing you can login using username **janelle.quitzon90@ethereal.email** and password **ykH1qc7QFaRCNj3z1f** to check the both inbound and outbound mails.

 Currently it supports CRUD operations for the below entities -